kansylyvong/log_analysis/README.md

 `psql -d news -f newsdata.sql`

+If you do not have the psycopg2 module installed, from the command line run:

+`pip install psycopg2`

-To run the reports simply type
+To run the reports type the following from the command line:

 `python log_analysis.py`